 Many of my students have said that working with me encouraged them to pursue graduate programs.
 It is extremely gratifying to see the success of my mentees and I am proud that several of my students entered various competitive master programs with my recommendation letters.

 Being a teacher assistant in multiple MBA classes, I organized negotiation exercises, graded assignments, wrote personalized feedback.
 I also frequently addressed student’s inquiries on specific feedback of their case analyses during one-on-one sessions.
 My goal is not only to ensure that students know what steps they need to take to improve their performance, but also that they are motivated to do so.

 Assisting in MBA classes, taught me to actively explore and evaluate theoretical knowledge, and constantly update course materials helping students to benefit from the most recent research.
-Even though working on course content is important, I also know that improving my presentation skills is essential for my teaching career.
-I frequently engage in self-learning practices including videotaping, analyzing my presentations and, at times, consulting with professional instructors.
+I constantly work on improving the way I present materials making sure that the majority of the students can relate to the information provided.
+Additionally, I frequently engage in self-learning practices including videotaping, analyzing my presentations and, at times, consulting with professional instructors..